 Further to safety and health practices, we also place emphasis on the living condition of our workers.
-The Group's accommodation for workers complies with the Workers Minimum Standards of Housing & Amenities Act 1990.
-Our living accommodations for foreign workers were also audited by the authorities in 2020.
-Our Human Resource function reviews the Group's labour practices from time to time.
+The Group's accommodation for workers complied with the Workers Minimum Standards of Housing & Amenities Act 1990.
+Our living accommodations for foreign workers were also audited by the authorities in 2020, and our Human Resource function conducts reviews of the Group's labour practices from time to time.